-To some, this may seem a tad keen – particularly as we’re in the midst of an ongoing UK heatwave – but according to research, we should actually all be taking notes from the store’s festive spirit.
+To some, this may have seemed a tad keen, but according to research, we should actually all be taking notes from the store’s festive spirit.

 Research shows that people who put up their Christmas decorations early are actually much happier than the rest of us, so we’d be well advised to silence our inner Grinches and succumb to the celebrations as soon as we can stand.